SondagesPro/maintenanceMode/README.md

 ## Translation

-The plugin use po file for translation, if you need a transation in your language : please, make a pull request.
+The plugin use po file for translation, if you need translation in your language : you can contibute at [translate.sondages.pro](https://translate.sondages.pro/projects/maintenancemode/).

-The file must be in locale/yourlanguagecode/messages.po, a modele.po is on locale directory.
+When it's done : open a issue at [gitlab](https://gitlab.com/SondagesPro/coreAndTools/renderMessage/issues).

+## Issues and support

+Issue can be reported at [gitlab](https://gitlab.com/SondagesPro/coreAndTools/renderMessage/issues), pull request are welcome.

+No support is done at gitlab, professionnal support : [support.sondages.pro](https://support.sondages.pro/).

 ## Home page & Copyright

 - HomePage <http://extension.sondages.pro/>
 - Copyright © 2017 Denis Chenu <http://sondages.pro>